 One of the most common questions I get asked is “How to copy your portfolio?”.
-The more detailed answer can be found here, but the short version of it is: Open an investment account with a broker (I recommend a leading discount broker such as Interactive Brokers), then choose 15 stocks from the list of recommended stocks (prefer stocks that were bought more recently) and buy them with an equal amount of money.
-Now, hold on to them patiently, sell a stock only when it comes off my portfolio, and replace it with a new stock from the portfolio.
+The more detailed answer can be found here, but the short version of it is: Open an investment account with a broker (I recommend a leading discount broker such as Interactive Brokers), then copy our portfolio as is, meaning buy all the stocks from the list below at the same allocation we bought and keep a cash balance similar to ours.
+Then, hold on to them until they are out of the portfolio, usually 1-5 years after they are bought, and buy the new shares that enter the portfolio later on.

 Should you buy all the shares at once?